linnykoleh/Spring/Notes.md

 Because BFPP objects must be instantiated very early in the container lifecycle, they can interfere with processing of annotations such as `@Autowired`, `@Value`, and `@PostConstruct` within `@Configuration` classes.
 To avoid these lifecycle issues, mark BFPP-returning `@Bean` methods as static.
+- Static `@Bean` methods can be defined in order to create, for instance, a `BeanFactoryPostProcessor` that need to be instantiated prior to the instantiation of any beans that the `BeanFactoryPostProcessor` is supposed to modify before the beans are being used.

 ```java
 @Bean